11 Transformation with dplyr

 ## <chr> <dbl> <int>

-There does not seem to be a clear pattern for the number of reports over time in both districts.
-For “Mitte” there is a considerable spike in 2016.
+Looking at “Friedrichshain-Kreuzberg” we can observe a substantial decrease in reports starting from 2022.
+The same is not true for “Mitte” which despite of a moderate temporal decrease seems to be relatively stable in the number of reports.
 To analyse this further, we had to go deeper into the data and look at the actual texts of the police reports.

 But we should briefly talk about a peculiarity to the way group_by()